tasal-labs/homelab/projects/windows-lab/README.md

 ## Active Directory

-Domain:

-win.lab

-Implemented:
+A new Active Directory forest (`win.lab`) was deployed on the Windows Server Domain Controller.

+The environment includes:

 * Active Directory Domain Services
-* Integrated DNS
+* DNS
 * DHCP
 * Organisational Units
 * Domain Users